PGY1 Pharmacy Residency

 Valerie Butash received her Pharm.D. from the University of Pittsburgh School of Pharmacy.
 Dr. Butash is the Supervising Pharmacist at UHS Wilson Medical Center, and serves as the preceptor for the pharmacy operations rotation.

 Caitlyn Ganesh received her Pharm.D. from Wilkes University Nesbitt School of Pharmacy in Wilkes-Barre, PA.
-She completed a pharmacy practice residency at Upstate University Hospital in Syracuse, NY and is a board certified pharmacotherapy specialist.
-Dr. Ganesh is the Director of the Residency Program and serves as a preceptor for the internal medicine rotation and emergency medicine elective rotation.
+She completed a pharmacy practice residency at Upstate University Hospital in Syracuse, NY and is a board certified critical care specialist.
+Dr. Ganesh serves as a preceptor for the internal medicine rotation and emergency medicine elective rotation.

-Janine Marie Garcia received her Pharm.D. from the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill School, and completed an academic/community pharmacy PGY1 residency through the University of Texas at Austin/H-E-B. Dr. Garcia is working towards board certification in ambulatory care.
-She serves as a lead preceptor for the Transitions of Care elective rotation.
+Janine Marie Garcia Janine Marie Garcia serves as a preceptor for the Transitions of Care elective rotation for APPE pharmacy students and PYG1 pharmacy residents.
+She received her Pharm.D. from the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill School, and completed an academic/community pharmacy residency through the University of Texas at Austin/H-E-B. She has several years of experience working as a community pharmacist and a transitions of care pharmacist, and is board certified in ambulatory care.
+She welcomes residents who are interested in careers in ambulatory care and transitions of care.

 Amber Jerauld received her Pharm.D. from Philadelphia College of Pharmacy.
 She then completed a PGY-1 pharmacy practice residency at the Denver VA in Denver, CO and a PGY-2 Primary Care residency at Kaiser Permanente in Denver, CO.
 Amber is a board certified ambulatory care specialist.
-She has a wide variety of experiences in ambulatory care including anticoagulation management, diabetes, hypertension and lipid management.
-She currently serves as one of the Ambulatory Care preceptors at United Health Services.
+She has a wide variety of experiences in ambulatory care including anticoagulation management, diabetes, hypertension, lipid, and heart failure management.
+She is the Residency Program Director and serves as one of the Ambulatory Care preceptors at United Health Services.

 James Jester received his Bachelors in Pharmacy from Albany College of Pharmacy and a Pharm.D. from the Bernard J. Dunn School of Pharmacy at Shenandoah University.
 Dr. Jester serves as the PGY1 pharmacy residency preceptor for the Pharmacy Administration rotation.